Orekidesu/n8n-workflow-project-lists/README.md

 If you’re building AI workflows, exploring automation, or just curious about n8n—feel free to reach out, fork a workflow, or suggest improvements.
 Collaboration and learning are what this repo is all about.

----

-Would you like help drafting the README template for each folder next?
-I can give you a reusable structure with sections for logic, inputs, outputs, and diagrams.